Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 \item Cut/copy allow post-selection
 \item Layout into config
 \item Notify user of data loss if not saving to an object format.
-\item Add which formats to work with to preferences.
+1. Add which formats to work with to preferences.
-\item Cannot open file with \# in the name when opening multiple files but works with opening a single file.
+1. Cannot open file with \# in the name when opening multiple files but works with opening a single file.
-\item Closing settings dialog with the X in the window saves settings rather than discarding them.
+1. Closing settings dialog with the X in the window saves settings rather than discarding them.
-\item Otto theme icons: units, render, selectors, what's this icon doesn't  scale
+1. Otto theme icons: units, render, selectors, what's this icon doesn't  scale
-\item Layer manager and Layer switcher dock widget
+1. Layer manager and Layer switcher dock widget
-\item Test that all formats read data in correct scale (format details should match other programs).
+1. Test that all formats read data in correct scale (format details should match other programs).
-\item Custom filter bug -- doesn't save changes in some cases.
+1. Custom filter bug -- doesn't save changes in some cases.
-\end{enumerate}

-### Fix for Version 2.1}
+### Fix for Version 2.1

-### Fix eventually}
+### Fix eventually

-### googletests}
+### googletests

 gtests are non-essential, testing is for developers not users so we can choose our own framework.
 I think the in-built testing for libembroidery